Garland, Cavs erase 19-point deficit to beat Celtics 91-89

 - Oops!Something went wrong.Please try again later.

-CLEVELAND (AP) — Darius Garland made two free throws with 9.4 seconds left and the Cleveland Cavaliers rallied from 19 points down in the third quarter to beat the Boston Celtics 91-89 on Saturday night to open a two-game set.
+CLEVELAND (AP) Darius Garland made two free throws with 9.4 seconds left and the Cleveland Cavaliers rallied from 19 points down in the third quarter to stun the Boston Celtics 91-89 on Saturday night in the opener of a two-game set.

 Dennis Schroder had an opportunity to force overtime for Boston, but missed a jumper from the right baseline as time expired.
 There were five lead changes and seven ties in the final seven minutes.